microsoft/vscode-docs/release-notes/latest.md

 ![Salsa status](images/January/salsa-status.png)

-When the TypeScript version doesn't support Salsa then you see this indicator.
+When the TypeScript version doesn't support Salsa then you see the indicator below.
 When you hover over the status indicator you see the path to the TypeScript installation that you have configured.

 ![Salsa status failure](images/January/salsa-status-failure.png)